greghorne/TFD/README.md

 Notes/Comments:

-* Everything is executed client-side and CDN's are used thus there is no server in this webapp.
+* Everything is executed client-side thus there is no web server used.

 * I do not have information on how/when the json file is updated on the server.
-I have seen the JSON file update a couple of times in a few minutes to the other extreme when it didn't update for over and hour.
+I have seen the JSON file update a couple of times in a few minutes to the other extreme where it didn't update for over an hour.
 Please keep this in mind when viewing incidents on the map.

-* I have added code for using IndexedDB that is currently keeping all incidents and is updated when a change in the retrieved JSON file is detected.
+* I have added code for using IndexedDB that is currently keeping all incidents.
 Currrently the DB is not being used.
 Maybe an additional feature later when I think of something.

 **This webpage is for demonstration purposes.**